meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-01-project-plan.md

 # Action Plan

 - [Create a New Project]({% post_url 2016-05-02-create-project %})
-  Use a Maven Archetype (template) for setting up the initial structure
+  Use a Maven Archetype (template) for setting up the initial project structure
 - Define BDD Scenarios
 - Create Local git repository
 - Create a GitHub Repository